-Today 844 million people lack access to safe water.
-These are people with agency and rights.
-They have great potential, yet the burden of the water crisis hinders their every attempt to break free from the cycle of poverty.
-And, when it comes down to who will bear the brunt of the burden, it’s women and girls.
+Today 771 million people lack access to safe water.
+Each one has great potential, yet the burden of the water crisis hinders their every attempt to break free from the cycle of poverty.
+When it comes down to who will bear the burden of daily water collection, it’s women and girls.
 Often determined by cultural gender roles, women and girls are delegated as the household water bearers.
 They spend up to six hours every day collecting it from distant sources.
 This is time spent not working, not caring for family, and not attending school.

 For women, the water crisis is personal.
 They are responsible for finding a resource their families need to survive.
-And in doing this, they often face an impossible choice: certain death without water, or possible death due to illness from dirty water.
+In doing this, they often face an impossible choice: certain death without water, or possible death due to illness from dirty water.

-Anita’s daily struggles with water in India were personal and could have had a negative impact on her daughter’s future.
+Anita’s daily struggles with water were personal and could have had a negative impact on her daughter’s future.
 Anita wants the best life for Chaitanya – one full of song and dance and smiles.
-With a small, affordable loan she installed a water tap on her property.
+With a small, affordable loan she installed a water tap in her South India home.
 No longer walking to collect unsafe water, Anita’s time could be spent caring for young Chaitanya.
 And, access to safe water means Chaitanya will continue to stay healthy and nourished, just like her mother and father, who will no longer suffer from waterborne illnesses.
 Now Anita saves thousands of rupees on doctor's visits, money she can set aside for Chaitanya's schooling and dance lessons.

 In Kenya, Sabina shared Anita’s daily struggles for water.
 Her mornings required a long walk to collect what she needed for breakfast, bathing, and cleaning.
 Usually from a distant, unsafe natural source there were only a few occasions on which Sabina purchased water from a vendor.
 She valued the time saved by just purchasing water, but for her it was unwise and financially unfeasible to do this regularly.
 Thus, pond water was her primary option.